jso123450/academic-kickstart/content/home/work.md

   date_end = ""
   description = """
   Projects:
-  * Designing a link management system that will enable administrators to manage all external resource dependencies of their websites and be notified of changes (ongoing)
+  * Designing an application-agnostic link management system that prevents access to external dependencies of websites if such links violate customizable integrity policies
-  * Demonstrated that strict integrity verification of scripts cannot adequately protect the web through a large-scale, data-driven analysis (under submission)
+  * Demonstrated that strict integrity verification of scripts cannot protect the web and provided insight for future methods through a large-scale, data-driven analysis [(Things Change)])(publication/so-2023-more/)
   * Profiled the behavior of bots that monitor Certificate Transparency logs, analyzing how bots of various intentions and origins react to new certificates within seconds [(Uninvited Guests)](publication/kondracki-2022-uninvited)
   * Illustrated the capability of adversaries to potentially affect millions of IP addresses in tens of thousands of autonomous systems by re-registering a few hundred domains [(Domains Change)](/publication/so-2022-domains/)
   * Proposed and evaluated deceptive web authentication mechanisms that remove the integrity of a web application from the attacker's arsenal, and instead place the lack of it in the defender's arsenal [(Click This, Not That)](/publication/barron-2021-click/)